FEATURES

 Workshops

 Park rules: City police are on patrol in the park!!
 No public display of alcohol.
 Be cool.
 Sleep only in the main camping area.
 All dogs must be leashed.
+No price break for weekend camping.

 Festival rules: Please supervise your children and teens, especially in the late night hours.
 The park requires that all dogs be on a leash, and YOUR dog is no exception.
-Please observe this rule and help our
+Please observe these rules and help our all-volunteer staff and other campers enjoy their festival too!
+Please!

 Click here for schedule of festival activities.

-For more information about activities email
+For more information about activities email the

 .